 Whats your mission?

-In both arenas my mission is to hold space for clients where they can feel curious and hopeful.
+In either arena, I aim to hold space for clients where they can feel curious and hopeful.

 What brings you joy?